google/xls/docs_src/floating_point.md

 reference, i.e., is the reference answer the same across all versions or environments?
 Will the answer given by glibc/libm on AArch64 be the same as one given by a hardware FMA unit on a GPU?
-Fortunately, all "correct" implementations will give the same results for the same inputs.\* In addition, POSIX has the same result-precision language.
+Fortunately, all "correct" implementations will give the same results for the same inputs. [^1] In addition, POSIX has the same result-precision language.
 It's worth noting that -ffast-math doesn't currently affect FMA emission/fusion/fission/etc.

-\* - There are operations for which this is not true.
-Transcendental ops may differ between implementations due to the
+[^1]: There are operations for which this is not true.
+Transcendental ops may

+differ between implementations due to the
 [*table maker's dilemma*](https://en.wikipedia.org/wiki/Rounding).